 Wolf Meadow Elementary School Student Services

 Welcome to Wolf Meadow Student Services webpage!
 Our team, also known as Specialized Instructional Support Personnel (SISP), works with school staff, families, and community partners to ensure student success.
 Direct services provided by our professional team include the following; prevention, intervention, transition, follow-up services for students and families, and more.
-Our SISP team is consists of the school social worker, Samantha Clark, the school psychologist, Danielle de Los Reyes, and the school counselors, Shannon Coleman and Adrianne Noonoo, and MTSS Coordinator, Whitley Dozier.
+Our SISP team is consists of the school social worker, Debbie Hoerner, the school psychologist, Danielle de Los Reyes, and the school counselors, Shannon Coleman and Adrianne Noonoo, and MTSS Coordinator, Kassandra Paxton.

 If you are experiencing any of the following: